Anthematics/scraperfun/README.md

 <h3> Notes </h3>
 1) Solution is built with Nightmare.
 2) Please look for Resultfile.csv in the same folder you run the scraper (scraper.js) in.
+3) Sometimes it returns with an error ("unable to find element .click('.rc >.r > a')") I think it may have to do with running the program more than once in a short time frame , but just in case it doesn't , run scraper.js again.

 <h3> Warmups </h3>